komoto48g/mwxlib/README.md

     - pillow
     - matplotlib
     - opencv-python
-- Python 3.10
+- Python 3.10 -- 3.11
     - wxpython >= 4.2.0
-        * You can also download the latest snapshot from https://wxpython.org/Phoenix/snapshot-builds/.
     - numpy
     - pillow
     - matplotlib
     - opencv-python
-- Python 3.11
+- Python 3.12
     - A version of wxpython for PY311 has not yet released on PyPi.
-        * You can download the latest snapshot from Azure Pipelines https://alldunn.visualstudio.com/wxPython-CI/_build?definitionId=2&_a=summary
+        * You can download the snapshot from https://wxpython.org/Phoenix/snapshot-builds/,
+        * or the latest snapshot from Azure Pipelines https://alldunn.visualstudio.com/wxPython-CI/_build?definitionId=2&_a=summary

 ### Installing